Financial Samurai

 With the stock market at all-time highs and interest rates zooming upwards, creating a more defensive investment portfolio with bonds may be a good idea.

 The 10-year bond yield was at 0.51% in August 2020.
-Today, the 10-year bond yield has risen to above 1.6%.
+Today, the 10-year bond yield has risen to about 5%.
 Therefore, investing in bonds pays more in a defensive investment portfolio.
+Here's a guide on how to buy Treasury bonds.

 This post will review my after tax portfolio and discuss what I plan to do next.
 Feel free to chime in.